Lew1s777/wm/README.md

 done &
 exec dwm
 ```
-or you can whrite a while script and lauch it at start(that what i did)
+or you can whrite a loop script and lauch it at start(that what i did)

 [further leaning](https://wiki.archlinux.org/title/Dwm#Statusbar_configuration)